AnyLog-co/documentation/getting started.md

 <pre>
 run client (destination) command
 </pre>
+Command sections:

-***run client*** - transforms the command message to a message that is executed on one or more destination nodes.
+***run client*** - Making the current node a client of a member node (or nodes).
+The command is organized in a message delivered to one or more destination nodes and is executed on the destination nodes.
 ***(destination)*** - the destination nodes identified by the IP and Port assigned to their [TCP Server configuration](https://github.com/AnyLog-co/documentation/blob/master/background%20processes.md#the-tcp-server-process).
 Destination can be represented in any of the following ways: